 Bates has no plans to slow down.

-“I am hoping to go water skiing this summer,” she said.
+“I am hoping to go water skiing,” she said.
 “I have been working with a trainer to prepare and can’t wait to show a photo to Dr. Stannard.”